tidymodels/parsnip/man/rmd/rand_forest_h2o.md

 You can control the number of threads in the thread pool used by h2o with the `nthreads` argument.
 By default, it uses all CPUs on the host.
 This is different from the usual parallel processing mechanism in tidymodels for tuning, while tidymodels parallelizes over resamples, h2o parallelizes over hyperparameter combinations for a given resample.

 h2o will automatically shut down the local h2o instance started by R when R is terminated.
 To manually stop the h2o server, run `h2o::h2o.shutdown()`.

+## Saving fitted model objects

+Models fitted with this engine may require native serialization methods to be properly saved and/or passed between R sessions.
+To learn more about preparing fitted models for serialization, see the bundle package.